-HowTo: PCB – Assemble the Anemosens sensor PCB
+HowTo: PCB - Building the Anemosens Sensor PCB

-The Anemosens sensor PCB is the basis for the sensor assembly of Anemosens, a 3D printed anemometer that I developed for the second version of WinDIY.
+The Anemosens sensor PCB is the basis for the sensor setup of Anemosens a 3D printed anemometer that I developed for the second version of WinDIY.

-For this purpose, an AH49E Hall sensor and an AS5048B I2C 14 bit magnetic rotary encoder are installed on the PCB.
+For this purpose, an AH49E Hall sensor and an AS5048B I2C 14-bit "magnetic rotary encoder" are installed on the PCB.
 The AS5048B is used to determine the wind direction.
-With the help of the AH49E Hall sensor you can measure the wind speed by measuring the time of one complete revolution of the wind blades.
+The AH49E Hall sensor can be used to measure the wind speed by measuring the time of one complete rotation of the wind blades.

-To finish the assembly of the PCB you need to divide it into two parts and solder it together at a 90° angle.
-The finished PCB can then be mounted into the 3D printed housing from Anemosens and fixed with three M2x6 screws.
+To assemble the PCB, it is divided into two parts at the prepared points and soldered together at a 90° angle.
+The finished PCB can then be installed in the 3D printed housing from Anemosens and fixed with three M2x6 screws.

-I had the circuit board manufactured by the circuit board manufacturer PCBWay.com , who made it available to me free of charge.
-At this point, thank you again for the great service and cooperation. 🙂
+I bought the board from the board manufacturer PCBWay.com which has provided me with these free of charge.
+At this point, thank you again for the great service and cooperation 🙂.

-In the following you can see a few pictures of the finished circuit board and all possible components.
+In the following you can see some pictures of the finished board and all possible components.

-You can also see more information in the following video.
+You can also see more info in the following video.

-This video also shows the construction of the anemosens sensor PCB.
+This video also shows the setup of the Anemosens sensor PCB.

 Safety instructions